FlorianEisenbarth/LegalClauseClassifier/README.md

 ### 2. env file

-create a .env file and place you Mistral API key inside
+create a .env file at the root of the project and place you Mistral API key inside
 ```bash
 MISTRAL_API_KEY = <your_api_key>
 ```